 Chief Scientific Officer

-Dr. Karr has served as Chief Scientific Officer of Tioma since joining the company in 2010.
-Dr. Karr has extensive experience in the pharmaceutical and biotechnology industries with expertise ranging the spectrum of drug development, from discovery research to clinical trial execution.
+Dr. Karr is currently Tioma’s Chief Scientific Officer, a position he has held since 2016.
+He joined the company in 2010, serving as its first Chief Executive Officer.
+Dr. Karr brings extensive experience in the pharmaceutical and biotechnology industries with expertise ranging the spectrum of drug development, from discovery research to clinical trial execution.
 Prior to Tioma, Dr. Karr held senior management positions in Idera, Pfizer, and Warner-Lambert.
 Dr. Karr completed his internship and residency in internal medicine at Washington University School of Medicine and served as faculty member at both the University of Iowa College of Medicine and Washington University School of Medicine.
-He received his B.S. from Southwestern University in 1971 and his M.D. from the University of Texas Medical Branch in 1975.
+He received his B.S. from Southwestern University and his M.D. from the University of Texas Medical Branch.

 Sanjay Chanda, Ph.D.